-Hire a builder of your choice and build your dream home.
-But hire somebody who is familiar with the area.
-Your buddy from New York may be an excellent builder, but what does he know about the Gulf Cove?
-Before he has made himself familiar with all the obstacles you may be old as Methuselah.
+So, building your own dream home according to your specifications maybe an option.
+But hire somebody who is familiar with the area may be a good advice.
+The buddy from New York may is an excellent builder, but what does he know about the Gulf Cove or the Barrier Islands?
+Before he has made himself familiar with all the obstacles you may be as old as Methuselah.

 - Location, location, location is everything.
 If you do not pay attention to the location, you may later be in trouble.

 - When buying waterfront: mangroves or dunes are usually protected.
 You may never get a permit to build a dock or seawall.

 - Some trees may also be protected by law.
 You really cannot chop everything down.
 You may need a permit if you want to get rid of that huge oak tree.
 You may get permission, but only if you agree to plant a new one.